 Mental health support for the legal community

-LegalMind - A new, confidential, independent, low-cost mental health support launched in April 2020 for solicitors and their dependants.
+LegalMind - A confidential, independent, low-cost mental health support launched in April 2020 for solicitors and their dependants.
 Speak to a mental health professional for in-the-moment support and to work out a plan that feels right for you.

 Peer support in the legal community